How is a Knowledge Panel for an Entity Triggered?

 - Determining a topicality score for the search result concerning each factual entity of the first set of factual entities, with the topicality score for a search result concerning a factual entity being a measure of topical relatedness of the search result for the factual entity

-- Comparing each topicality score to a topicality threshold to identify a proper subset of the topicality scores that exceed satisfy the topicality threshold
+- Comparing each topicality score to a topicality threshold to identify a proper subset of the topicality scores that exceed or satisfy the topicality threshold

 - Determining which one of the proper subsets of topicality scores corresponds to the highest-ranking search result for the proper subset of topicality scores